-When oil is added to the reservoir it seeps through two small holes to lubricate the rear pad.
+When oil is added to the reservoir it seeps through a small hole to lubricate the rear pad.
 The front pad should be soaked in oil before installing it.
 Therefore always keep a spare set of pads in the reservoir of oil to use as the next set.
 Wipe excess oil off of the frame and use a clean cloth to keep the oil off of the capstans when the RHGSE is not in use.
+Close the red tee handle to prevent oil flow when not in use.

-6.10) Adjusting the reel in load
+6.10) Adjusting the retracting load